Peer Review Hoax Exposed 60 Faked Papers Discovered In Accepted Science

 You’ve heard of prostitution rings, gambling rings and extortion rings.
 Now there’s a “peer review ring.”

-The publication is the Journal of Vibration and Control (JVC).
+Journal of Vibration and Control (JVC).
 It publishes papers with names like “Hydraulic engine mounts: a survey” and “Reduction of wheel force variations with magnetorheological devices.”

 The field of acoustics covered by the journal is highly technical: